 In some Muslim countries during Ramadan, eating, drinking and smoking in public during the day is illegal and may attract the attention of local authorities.
 People who are not fasting should avoid eating, drinking and smoking in the presence of people who are fasting.
 Seek local advice to avoid offence.

 During Ramadan, families and friends typically come together for a meal at the end of each day to break their fast.
 This may run late into the night.
 This can be a busy period in some locations and traffic can become very congested.
 Plan your trip accordingly.

 During the day, some restaurants and tourist facilities may be closed between sunrise and sunset or may operate with limited staff.
-The opening times for government agencies, the courts and businesses may be shortened.
+Opening times for government agencies, the courts and businesses may be shortened.
 Different rules and customs apply in different countries.
 Seek local advice about business hours and closures and plan accordingly.

 The end of Ramadan is usually a busy period in Muslim countries as people traditionally visit their families to celebrate Eid-ul-Fitr, the three day festival marking the end of the fast.
 One or more of these days may be a public holiday.
-Plan ahead if travelling at this time as roads can be very congested.
+Plan ahead if travelling at this time as roads can be congested.
 Flights around this time are often fully booked.

 This bulletin should be read in conjunction with our destination-specific

 travel advisories and our guide for all travellers.

 Embassy or Consulate of your destination, well in advance of travel.